 Younger Pliny takes the trouble to describe the shape of the bay in some detail, presumably to indicate how Elder Pliny could sail across open water (rather than along the shore, clogged with debris) to reach Stabiae.
 That town at this point in the eruption sequence had begun to experience ash and pumice fall.
 Immediate peril was not yet proximate, but was looming, as Pliny indicates in a tripled ablative absolute (periculo…proximo) nesting a circumstantial cum clause (cum cresceret).

 Pomponianus was clearly worried about the eruption, for he had already loaded up his own ships with luggage, ready for evacuation.
 (For the grammatical underpinnings of “certus fugae si contrarius ventus resedisset,“cf. F.E.
 Romer, “Pliny, Vesuvius, and the Troublesome Wind,” The Classical World 78.6 587-91, though Romer did not understand the dynamics of the eruption and thought Pomponianus might eventually have escaped by sea.)
 Pomponianus’ problem, of course, was that the same northwesterly winds that were carrying the ash towards the town and bringing Elder Pliny swiftly to his door were preventing his escape by boat.
 This is likely another reason for the pains that Younger Pliny has taken with his topographic description: with those winds, Stabiae had become a maritime cul-de-sac.
 All they could do was wait.
 Younger Pliny paints an interesting contrast between the contrarius ventus afflicting Pomponianus, and the wind’s secundissimus character in association with Elder Pliny’s arrival.
-In the gathering darkness, the admiral seems to bring some hope and cheer.
+In the gathering gloom, the admiral seems to bring some hope and cheer.

 Elder Pliny immediately begins to build morale: a triplet of deponent verbs that demonstrate physical comfort (complectitur), verbal comfort (consolatur), and spirit-boosting (hortatur).
 The words connected with Pliny’s host, by contrast, are nervous: he is trepidantem (‘shaking’), and fearful (timorem eius, nicely expressed in reverse order to Elder Pliny’s sua securitate).
 Pliny has made the gestures and said the words; now he must act the part: he personally has to demonstrate his confidence.
 This is the purpose of the purpose clause (utque…leniret) the indirect statement (deferri…iubet), and the brisk verbal sequence (lotus accubat cenat) which shows an entirely routine sequence of late-afternoon and evening activities: bath and formal dinner (reclining), all continuing the immediacy of the historical present tense.
 This parallels Pliny’s actions earlier the same day right after the eruption cloud was sighted: bath, and then lunch.
-Everyday habits bracketing heroic journey demonstrates Elder Pliny’s unfluttered character.
+Everyday habits bracketing heroic journey demonstrate Elder Pliny’s unfluttered character.
 The final clause serves as an exclamation point: Pliny was either genuinely unworried (in fact, jovial), or–an even greater achievement–pretending to be light and lively, for the benefit of keeping his friends calm.
 Word choice is key: hilaris evokes genuine merriment, not feigned or pretended cheer.
 Perhaps the genuineness was in concern for his friends, and Pliny felt that avoiding panic through simulation would serve them best.

 One question the reader should have by know is: how do we know any of this detail?
 It will not be a spoiler to reveal that while Pliny the Elder will not survive the next 24 hours, others did, including those in his company on the voyage and at the villa.
 It must be those individuals whom Younger Pliny questioned in the aftermath, as he gathered his notes about what had happened.